 These diamonds have a combined force of brilliance and fire; they sparkle and shine effortlessly, and also reflect almost all light that penetrates through the crown.

-These diamonds are excellent cut and are worth a lot.
+These diamonds are excellent cut and are worth a lot, around 3% of global diamonds make it to this grade.

 A combination of Scintillation, Fire, and Brilliance, these diamonds are the pride of every cutter and jeweler.
 They sparkle all round with the slightest penetration of light.